cloudyluna/StardewValleyMods/SelectiveEating/README.md

 - Automatically eats food when you lost some health or energy.
-You can configure this eating priority strategy in the configure menu to either prioritizing replenishing the most health or energy as much as possible, the lowest priced food to save money or simply turn this extra strategy off.
+You can configure this eating priority strategy in the configure menu to either prioritizing on replenishing the most health or energy as much as possible, the lowest priced food to save money or simply turn this extra strategy off at any time.

+- Entirely skip eating animation (and the world pauses that comes with it) for you to eat food on the go, automatically.
+Configurable.

 - Forbid certain food from being eaten.
 Configurable.